Last update: July 6th, 2021

 If you fill research surveys within Morgen, we collect your answers to the questionnaires.
 Normally, the results of these surveys are anonymous and not linked to your Morgen profile.
 Sometimes, the survey might ask you to leave your email address.
 In this case, the survey is not anonymous and can be linked with your Morgen profile or your activities within Morgen.
 Note that the participation is always optional.

-Morgen runs primarily on your computer, processing some of your data locally without transferring this information to our servers.
+Morgen runs primarily on your computer, processing some of your data locally without transferring this information to our servers whenever possible.

-We do not transfer nor collect the passwords and access tokens of your calendar accounts.
+By default, we do not transfer nor collect the passwords and access tokens of your calendar accounts.
 These are stored locally on your computer and are used by Morgen to synchronize your calendar data.
+Some features, however, do require us to store your access credentials.
+In this case, you will be asked for consent before such features are enabled.

 Provide, personalize and improve Morgen